Questions? We're always open. 📞

 How Construction Invoice Factoring Works

-The process is straightforward and designed for speed:
+The process is simple and fast-paced:

-3. Receive your advance — typically 80-90% of the invoice face value within 24 hours
+3. Get your advance — usually 80-90% of the invoice’s face value within 24 hours.

-4. Your client pays the factoring company on the original terms (net-30, net-60, etc.)
+4. Your client pays the factoring company on the usual terms (net-30, net-60, etc.).

 Why Construction Companies Use Invoice Factoring